eubbc-digital/PVSolarRemoteLab/README.md

 ### Configuration of the PV Solar Remote Lab

-Here we have two options, if you are using Nginx you should edit the file `variables.env`, if you are not using Nginx you need to edit the `variables-nonginx.env`.
-In both cases you should modify ONLY the following parameters:
+Here we have two options, if you are using Nginx you should edit the file `variables.env.sample`, if you are not using Nginx you need to edit the `variables-nonginx.env.sample`.
+In both cases, first you have to change the file name and delete the `.sample` of the end (The name should be `variables.env` or `variables-nonginx.env`).

+Then, you should modify ONLY the following parameters:

 - `NEXT_PUBLIC_SERVICES_HOST`: The IP address of the Host where your docker services is deployed.
 - `MQTT_BROKER_HOST`: Enter the link to your MQTT broker.
 (To test the Lab with our ESP32s, you can use the Broker mqtt://research.upb.edu:61883).